sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/panic.md

 ```

 The second call to `assert_panics!` takes an `on_message` argument.
 This argument is a closure
-that takes a single argument of type `String` representing the panic message.
+that takes a single argument `message` of type `String` representing the panic message.

 ## Why not `#[should_panic]`?